digego/extempore/docs/memory.rst

 Manual memory management in xtlang
 ----------------------------------

-Hang on a sec—isn't working with real-time audio and video xtlang (and therefore Extempore's) *raison d'etre?* Well, yes is is—the sluggishness (and non-determinism) of Impromptu's Scheme interpreter was the spark which ignited the development of xtlang (as mentioned in `this post`_).
+Hang on a sec---isn't working with real-time audio and video xtlang (and therefore Extempore's) *raison d'etre?* Well, yes is is---the sluggishness (and non-determinism) of Impromptu's Scheme interpreter was the spark which ignited the development of xtlang (as mentioned in `this post`_).
-Again, this isn't a knock on Scheme in general as slow—there are some very sprightly Scheme compilers, but Impromptu's one was slow.
+Again, this isn't a knock on Scheme in general as slow---there are some very sprightly Scheme compilers, but Impromptu's one was slow.
 The non-determinism was even more of a problem, because the last thing you want when you're generating audio or video is a 'stop the world' GC